CS410fa23-Assignment/MP3.2/README.md

 If you are using [Google Colab](https://colab.research.google.com/), the starter code provides an example of reading the data from your Google drive.
 Make sure to create a copy of the notebook and then modify it as needed.
 Also, you need to upload the data to your Google drive.

 You are free to use any classifier (Hint: The web pages are really long, so models suitable for long document classification (e.g., [Longformer](https://huggingface.co/docs/transformers/model_doc/longformer)) might work better) and fine-tune various hyper-parameters (e.g., learning rate, number of epochs).
+We recommend you start by experimenting with learning rate and number of epochs.

 3. To see how well you perform in the leaderboard, you need to run the prediction code on the test sets of both the datasets.
 For metamia dataset, save the results as `metamia_results.csv` and for mp3.1, save as `mp3.1_results.csv`.
 These two files must be located in the root folder in your repo, i.e., it should not be under any sub-folders.